 The meeting started with Mr Rob Jarman, Chief Planning Officer, explaining that the development was included in the Maidstone Local Plan which will be subject to examination by a Public Inspector appointed by the Secretary of State in October.

 A number of Councillors and others spoke and it was suggested that it was premature to consider the application before the Public Inspector accepted the Local Plan.
-Additionally a number of speakers indicated that the reasons for refusing the application were similar to those relating to watyerside Park and previous schemes especially as ther development would be closer to the North Downs ANOB.
+Additionally a number of speakers indicated that the reasons for refusing the application were similar to those relating to Waterside Park and previous schemes especially as their development would be closer to the North Downs AONB.

 Local resident Roy Lupton who lives next to the site expressed concern about traffic and the pollution from vehicles accessing the development.